 Truman Medical Center – Hospital Hill

 In 2005, the emergency department completed a major renovation and expansion.
 The department now has 48 beds divided into several areas.
-There is a 30 bed acute care area used for patients with significant acute medical or surgical problems.
+There are 31 acute care rooms used for patients with significant medical or surgical problems.
 A seven bed special needs area is designated for patients who are intoxicated or have psychiatric problems.
 Seven beds are currently used for urgent care.
 The major resuscitation area has three large major case rooms that are utilized for major trauma and medical resuscitations.
 All areas are flexible in the types of patients they can care for and all have cardiac monitoring capabilities with central monitors.
 A family consultation room, a radiology area with fully digital radiographic imaging and display and including a 128 slice CT scanner, and three point of care testing laboratory facilities are also located within the ED, in addition to offices for social services staff and consultant physicians.
 The Department has fully integrated electronic medical records including computerized physician order entry (CPOE.)

 Children’s Mercy Hospital

 Since 1897, Children’s Mercy Hospital in Kansas City has been the pediatric provider of choice for families throughout Missouri and Kansas.
 Working closely with pediatricians and hospitals throughout the region, Children’s Mercy makes the highest quality pediatric expertise available for non-critical illnesses, as well as serious acute and chronic conditions.
 Children’s Mercy is committed to providing service excellence and efficiency to everyone it serves.
-CMH achieves this through leadership in education, research and clinical care, all focused exclusively on children and their unique needs.
+CMH achieves this through leadership in education, research and clinical care; all focused exclusively on children and their unique needs.
 It is a not-for-profit hospital, providing more than $20 million in charity care each year.

 Saint Luke’s Hospital